campjacob/campjacob.github.io/_resources/essays/transformational-outcomes-for-the-phd.md

     - Academia
     - Ph.D.
     - Transformation
-exerpt: "A look into self care, the cocept of deep work, and my personality in completing the Ph.D.
+exerpt: "A look into self care, the concept of deep work, and my personality in completing the Ph.D.
 Program."
 Course ID: TSD 8005
 Course Title: Introduction to Transformative Studies
 Course Session: Week 03
 Location: Personal Journal Space
+Topic: |
-Topic: | Transformational Outcomes
+  Transformational Outcomes

   Post in personal journal space answers to Handout questions on Your Transformational Outcomes & MBTI

   A. Look at Lesley Jackson’s dissertation: The Implications of Self-Creation and Self-Care in Higher Education- A Transdisciplinary Inquiry.
 You don’t need to read the whole thing unless you want to, but make sure that you get a sense of what it’s about, what her question was, what her conclusions are, and specifically, what did you learn about self-creation and self-care?